EthanGriffee/eau2/milestone 4/report/doc.md

 We implemented the following classes as we believe they are needed for the development of the eau2 system:

+* **application.h** - this is used to create and store the kv store and stores a network for the application to interact with
 * **networkifc.h** - we use this for sending and recieving messages.
 * **pseudonetwork.h** - we use this for testing as it is a network that uses threads.
+* **networkip.h** - for actual transmission accross a network - still in progress
+* **message.h** - currently used for creating and sending messages across a network, include 5 different message types.
 * **kvstore.h** - we use this to hold the serialized dataframes.
 * **dataframe.h** - we use this to store and display the data after it parsed from a file.
 * **parser.h** (the code is borrowed from team 4200NE) - we use this to parse SoR data from a file into our dataframe.